MatthewCondon/Commercial_Vessel_FIR/Methodology/VDR/Model_Specific_Analysis/YDVR-04N/Extraction.md

 # YDVR-04N Extraction
 ## Summary
 This section is focused on extracting data from the YDVR-04N model.
 This VDR is generally seen on smaller craft and allows for extraction of raw NMEA 2000 frames.
+To analyze data, it can be extracted using the Yacht Devices software or reverse engineering the DAT file from the VDR.

 ## Method 1 - Software Extraction
 ### Step 1: Software Download